allinurl/goaccess/README.md

     # sed -n '/5\/Nov\/2010/,/5\/Dec\/2010/ p' access.log | goaccess -a -

+If we want to preserve only certain amount of data and recycle storage, we can keep only a certain number of days.
+For instance to keep & show the last 5
+days:

+    # goaccess access.log --keep-last=5

 #### Virtual hosts ####

 Assuming your log contains the virtual host field.
 For instance: